ljunker/everyday_statistics/README.md

 # Everyday Statistics Service 🚽📊

+⚠️ **WARNING: This project is under active development**

+This service is experimental and may change or break at any time.
+It is **not stable for production use yet** — expect breaking changes, bugs, and incomplete features.

+Use it at your own risk and always back up your data!

+---

 A tiny Flask + PostgreSQL service to track everyday events — like when you poop!
 Built for fun, stats, and easy expansion.
 Containerized with Docker Compose.